-1. Carefully and completely cut the bottom part of your 2-liter plastic bottle.
+1. Carefully cut off the bottom part of your 2-liter plastic bottle.

-3. Fold the felt sheet just like in the picture.
+3. Fold the felt sheet as pictured.
 This will serve as your coffee filter.

-4. Remove the bottle cap, then roll up your folded felt sheet and put it in the brewer bottle.
-Put back the cap and make sure it is tightly closed.
+4. Remove the bottle cap, then roll up your folded felt sheet and place in the brewer bottle.
+Put the cap back on and make sure it is tightly closed.

-5. In a digital kitchen scale, measure 6 ounces or 170 grams of well-roasted coffee beans.
-Make sure to use coffee beans of only good quality as the taste of your cold brew will depend on it.
+5. Using a digital kitchen scale, measure 6 ounces or 170 grams of well-roasted coffee beans.
+Use only good quality coffee beans as the taste of your cold brew will depend on it.
 If you don’t have a digital kitchen scale, please invest in one.
-You can find a lot of cheap digital kitchen scales at discount stores and online, and they work just fine.
+You can find a lot of cheap digital kitchen scales in discount stores and online, which will work just fine.

-6. Using a coffee grinder, grind your coffee beans to the coarsest possible setting.
-If you don’t have a coffee grinder, just buy fresh coffee grounds from your local market, trusted coffee vendor or your favorite coffee shop.
+6. Using a coffee grinder, grind your coffee beans on the coarsest possible setting.
+If you don’t have a coffee grinder, just buy fresh coffee grounds from your local market, or favorite coffee shop.

 7. Distribute the coffee into 6 small coffee filters.
-You can use whatever filter size you have as long as you put equal amounts of coffee grounds in them.
+Use whatever filter size you have as long as you put equal amounts of coffee grounds into them.

-8. Secure each filter by tightly tying them with a thread.
+8. Secure each filter, tying them with a thread.
 These are now your coffee bags.

 10. Let it brew for around 12-24 hours.
 The one in the picture was brewed for a good 14 hours.

 11. Remove the bottle cap from your DIY coffee brewer.
-Watch and wait for your DIY cold brew coffee to slowly start dripping.
-Well, it is true that good things happen to those who wait so be patient.
+Wait for your DIY cold brew coffee to slowly start dripping – good things happen to those who wait, so be patient.

 12. Hang on, we’re almost there!

-13. Pour in a glass with ice and voila!
+13. Pour into a glass with ice and voila!
 A super delicious DIY cold brew coffee.

 DIY Cold Brew Coffee, Shortcut

-Just in case you want to try an even easier way to have that cold brew coffee.
+Try an even easier way to make cold brew coffee.
 Still no fancy machines, not even a coffee grinder.
-This tutorial made use of medium grind coffee.
-It is very hard to strain finely ground coffee and the coarsely ground coffee might give you a DIY cold brew coffee that is too weak for your taste.
-So better stand in the middle to be safe.
+This tutorial made uses medium grind coffee.
+It is very hard to strain finely ground coffee but the coarsely ground coffee might give you a DIY cold brew coffee that is too weak for your taste.
+So best to stick to the middle to be safe.